lambdamikel/Busch-2090/README.md

 (high- or low) nibble ``x`` to the built-in Emic 2.
-A full ASCII character with decimal code ``xy`` (e.g., 65 for character ``A``) is thus sent via ``0xx, 0yy`` (e.g., ``066, 055`` for character ``A``), in ``most significant nibble first`` order.
+A full ASCII character with decimal code ``xy`` (e.g., 65 for character ``A``) is thus sent via ``0xx, 0yy`` (e.g., ``066, 055`` for character ``A``), in "most significant nibble first" order.
 Notice that these nibbles are decimal nibbles though, not hexadecimal nibbles.
 Hence, ``x`` can take values from 0 to C (ASCII goes from 0 to 127, and 12 = C - not all ASCII characters are speakable, of course - in fact, all